Talking about dementia isn’t easy. Coping with it is even harder.

 But maybe you’re out there wondering what’s up with Grandpa.
 With Dad.
 Or maybe even with yourself.

-Hopefully this series is helping you understand dementia a bit more, enough to develop a game plan.
+Hopefully this series is helping you understand dementia a bit more, enough to develop a game plan, which may include memory care.
 We have one more set to talk about next time, so come back to read it.
 Meanwhile, if you know you need more help, Frontida is here for you.

 Elizabeth Daghfal is a writer, teacher, speaker, and community volunteer.
 When she isn't teaching or writing-- Who are we kidding?
 Her husband and five kids say she's ALWAYS teaching and writing.
 She has a passion to help people who are struggling and is happy to say her shoulders are drip-dry.
 Born and raised in the South, she now lives in Wisconsin and loves it--except for the fifteen months of winter.
 Read more about her at elizabethdaghfal.com.